codecaine-zz/markdown_tutorials/README.md

 - **Sidebar Search (Live Filter)**
    - Type in the sidebar search box to filter tutorials by name.
    - Matching items remain visible and parent folders auto-expand for quick access.
-   - Clear the query with the “×” button.
+   - Clear the query with the "×" button.

 - **Toggleable Table of Contents**
-   - On any tutorial page, click “Contents” to show/hide the ToC.
+   - On any tutorial page, click "Contents" to show/hide the ToC.
    - The ToC is generated from headings and supports smooth scrolling.
+   - Target headings briefly highlight when navigated to.

+- **Smart "Previous" Button Navigation**
+   - When clicking on table of contents links or in-page anchor links, a "Previous" button appears next to the target heading.
-   - Target headings briefly highlight; a small inline “Previous” button returns to your prior scroll position.
+   - The button allows you to return to your previous scroll position with one click.
+   - Buttons persist until used (they remove themselves after being clicked) or until you navigate to a different section.
+   - Only one "Previous" button is visible at a time - clicking new ToC links replaces the previous button location.
+   - No manual dismiss option keeps the interface clean and focused on core navigation functionality.

 - **Enhanced Anchor Navigation**
    - Stable, GitHub-like heading IDs, smooth in-page links, and automatic link rewrites for reliable anchors.